 Common Use Cases | SOX compliance, financial risk assessments | IT risk management, cybersecurity compliance |

-Real-Life Analogy: Managing a Restaurant
+A life example: Managing a Restaurant

 1. COSO: The Restaurantâs Business Management